abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 How do we maintain mindfulness?
 All of us living at the monastery are here because we are interested and inspired by the concepts of mindfulness and wisdom.
-But sometimes when we find ourselves situations where we are more socially active and engaged than usual, mindfulness and wisdom fall by the wayside, and the result is not beautiful.
+But sometimes when we find ourselves in situations where we are more socially active and engaged than usual, mindfulness and wisdom fall by the wayside, and the result is not beautiful.
 Instead, we can pay special attention to maintaining mindfulness.

 It’s not that difficult to be mindful when we are on our own in our *kuṭis*.
 But when we’re engaging with others, when there are duties that